cryptoouf-blog/coordinape-french/new-feature-regift.md

 ## Re-Gifting Phase:

 The last day of the epoch will be a 1 day window during which Re-Gifting can still occur.
 At this time, all initial GIVE has been allocated and locked, and only Re-Gifting options can be edited.
 When the Re-Gifting phase concludes, final results are displayed and the treasury distribution can be prepared.

+Please note that your epoch timer (on the Allocations Page) will not include this day.